How is kidney cancer diagnosed?

 For FNA, a small sample of the target area is sucked (aspirated) through the needle into a syringe.
 The needle used for FNA biopsy is thinner than the ones used for routine blood tests.
 The needle used in core biopsies is larger than that used in FNA biopsy.
 It removes a small cylinder of tissue.
 Either type of sample is checked under the microscope to see if cancer cells are present.

 In cases where the doctors think kidney cancer might have spread to other sites, they may take a sample of the metastatic site instead of the kidney.

 The Fuhrman grade is found by looking at kidney cancer cells (taken during a biopsy or during surgery) under a microscope.
 Many doctors use it to describe how quickly the cancer is likely to grow and spread.
 The grade is based on how closely the cancer cells’ nuclei (the part of the cell in which DNA is stored) look like those of normal kidney cells.

 Renal cell cancers are usually graded on a scale of 1 through 4.
 Grade 1 renal cell cancers have cell nuclei that look a lot like normal kidney cell nuclei.
 These cancers usually grow and spread slowly and tend to have a good prognosis (outcome).
 At the other extreme, grade 4 renal cell cancer nuclei look quite different from normal kidney cell nuclei.
 These cancers have a worse prognosis.

 Although the cell type and grade can sometimes help predict prognosis (outlook), the cancer’s stage is by far the best predictor of survival.
 The stage describes the cancer’s size and how far it has spread beyond the kidney.
-Staging is explained in the section “How is kidney cancer staged?”
+Staging is explained in “How is kidney cancer staged?”

 Last Medical Review: 02/24/2014